 Diagnosis and treatment

-Early detection and intervention are key to preserving function and curbing wasting.
 Doctors assess patients for telltale signs plus measure lean tissue mass using DEXA/MRI scans or urinary creatinine testing.

-Strategies for restoring mass involve exercise to spur anabolism plus dietician-led nutrition support, with increased calories and protein supplements.
 Certain patients may also benefit from hormone therapies (testosterone, growth hormone) or medications to boost protein synthesis (e.g. Prime Hormone Solutions's custom compounded therapies), though these require medical supervision.

-I hope this overview on muscle loss was helpful!
-Let me know if you have any other questions.
 Loss of function can be disheartening - but practical solutions to aid muscle retention do exist.
 Reach out to your local health providers for an individualized treatment plan.